Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 What should I expect in terms of financial aid?

 Interlochen strives to make programs available to eligible students by offering financial aid.
-Approximately 25 percent of students receive some financial aid, which can be as much as full tuition.
 Because financial aid is allocated based on individual financial circumstances, it is difficult to predict a student’s aid package.
 Three factors that can affect assistance include:

 - Financial circumstances of the family